codacy/docs/docs/organizations/managing-repositories.md

 !!! note
     -   When an **admin user** adds a new repository to Codacy, all users with admin permissions over that repository start following it automatically.

-    -   If you access directly on Codacy to the details of a repository that you have permissions over and you **weren't following yet**, Codacy automatically adds that repository to your repositories list.
-For example, when you access the repository directly from a link on the Git provider UI.
+    -   You automatically **start following** a repository as soon as you access any page from that repository.
+For example, when you access the repository using a direct link on your Git provider UI.

-    -   If you access directly on Codacy to the details of a repository that you **don't have permissions anymore**, Codacy automatically removes that repository from your repositories list.
+        Conversely, you automatically **stop following** a repository as soon as you try accessing any page from that repository but you don't have permissions to see that repository anymore.

 ## See also